 I’m sitting on a panel hosted by the Sasin Center for Sustainability Management at Chulalongkorn University that will follow a showing of Robert Reich’s documentary, “Inequality for All.”
 If you haven’t seen the film, it’s well worth the time.

 Here’s a short trailer.

-The Rubber Band of Inequality
+The Rubber Band of Economic Inequality

 The rubber band draws from an idea of philosopher John Rawls, who though that our incomes ought to move up and down together in good and bad times.
 He used the idea of a vertical chain to visually represent this idea.
 As the economy improves, the chain moves up and no one gets left behind as those at the top are restricted by the chain from pulling away from the rest.

 Can an elephant be made into a bullwhip?

 For the rubber band version, if we add a bit of elasticity into the system I think helps capture the reality of our complex, imperfect economic systems.
 Multiple forces will always be acting pull up and down on the band, but as long as it stays within a reasonable tolerance, a bit of stretching wouldn’t damage the band, as long as it came back to its “resting” state reasonably quickly.
 But if the tension becomes to great at any point in the band (say a small elite does incredibly well while the rest languish or regress in their position)….WHAMMO!

 Branko Milanovic, a former World Bank economist who specializes in inequality research, developed the chart at the right which has become known as the “Elephant curve.”
 It depicts the changes in income by percentile of global income distribution with those at the top, and those in the middle to low end of the distribution doing rather well over the last twenty years, but those in between, and those at the bottom, doing rather poorly over the same time frame.In the future, we may see this curve undulate over time in a pattern similar to a bullwhip.
 Click To Tweet